 Hampi, Karnataka

-Nestled in the hills and valleys of Karnataka, Hampi - the city of ruins - is an architectural jewel surrounded by nature.
-This UNESCO World Heritage site forms part of the ancient capital of the Vijayanagara Empire which was established in the 14th century and went on to control the cotton and spice trade of the entire region.
-The city was then fabulously rich and covered an area of 26 miles.
+Make for Karnataka’s undulating hills and valleys to explore the architectural marvel and ancient city of Hampi.
+This UNESCO World Heritage site forms part of the ancient capital of the Vijayanagara Empire, which was established in the 14th century and eventually controlled the region’s cotton and spice trade; the city became incredibly wealthy and covered an area of 16 square miles.
 When the empire collapsed in the 16th century, the city was abandoned, leaving the remarkable buildings to ruin.

 6